 The expanding roles of electrical engineers, computer engineers, and computer scientists in today's society reflect the variety and scope of these exciting professions.
 In recognition of the distinct qualifications required of engineers and scientists entering these fields, the Electrical Engineering and Computer Science department offers undergraduate programs in the following five areas: an electrical engineering program leading to a Bachelor of Science in Engineering (Electrical Engineering) - B.S.E.
-(E.E.); a computer engineering program leading to a Bachelor of Science in Engineering (Computer science program leading to a Bachelor of Science in Engineering (Computer science) - B.S.E.
+(E.E.); a computer engineering program leading to a Bachelor of Science in Engineering (Computer Engineering) - B.S.E.
+(C.E.); a computer science program leading to a Bachelor of Science in Engineering (Computer Science) - B.S.E.
 (C.S.); a data science program leading to a Bachelor of Science in Engineering (Data Science) - B.S.E (D.S.).
 The College of LS&A also offers degrees in Computer Science and Data Science.
 (Please consult the LS&A Bulletin for information about completing a computer science or data science degree through LS&A.)